Barzoius/TERRAIN_GENERATION/README.md

 Triplanar Texture Mapping is a an alternative to the basic UV mapping.
 It projects the texture onto the terrain model from three different planes (X, Y, and Z axes) and blends the results together.
-This offers a more natural look the my terrain.
+This offers a more natural look to my terrain.

 | TTM Off | TTM On |
 |---|---|